AllenNeuralDynamics/harp.device.lickety-split/notes/design_notes.md

 ## USB Isolator
 To disconnect the host PC's ground from this device's ground, I added a Full-Speed capable USB isolator.

-The downside is that this device requires external power before it will communicate with the host pc.
+The downside is that this device cannot be powered via USB from the host pc.

 ## Analog Front-End
 The analog front end consists of a buffer followed by a bandpass filter, an amplification stage, and a positive voltage offset.
-Because the signal has 1MOhm impedance, the buffer op-amp was chosen to have low input capacitance since any capacitance will effectively form a voltage divider at 100KHz, reducing the input signal amplitude.
+Because the excitation signal has high input impedance, the buffer op-amp was chosen to have low input capacitance since any capacitance will effectively form a voltage divider at 100KHz, reducing the input signal amplitude.
 The bandpass filter removes unwanted signals (esp.
 DC and 50-or-60Hz noise).

 The amplification stage puts the signal in the range readable by a 3.3V ADC, and the final voltage divider produces an offset to put the signal in the all-positive range.

-Additionally, a copy of the signal from the output of the bandpass filter is fed through a buffer and sent back along the cable shield to guard the signal.
+Additionally, a low-impedance copy of the signal from the output of the bandpass filter is fed through a buffer and sent back along the cable shield to guard the signal.
 (See the section below on signal guarding for the rationale.)
 Because the bandpass filter introduces a 180-deg phase shift, the buffer inverts the signal again, such that the input signal and guard signal are both in phase.